Carotid Ultrasounds Near Suwanee, GA

 A human body has two carotid arteries located on each side of the neck.
 They are responsible for transferring blood from the heart to the brain.
 The results of a carotid ultrasound can help your doctor decide on a treatment to reduce your stroke risk.

-If you or anyone in your family or a friend needs to get a carotid ultrasound done, please contact us at 770-336-7710 (North Atlanta Vascular Clinic, Johns Creek, GA) to book an appointment.
+If you or anyone in your family or a friend needs to get a carotid ultrasound done, please contact us at 770-336-7710 (North Atlanta Vascular Clinic, Suwanee, GA) to book an appointment.

 Why is it conducted?